One thing in particular has completely puzzled me about the candidacy of Bernie Sanders.

-So why isn’t anyone in the Democrat Party making a big deal about Bernie Sanders potentially being the first JEWISH president?
+So why isn’t anyone in the Democrat Party making a big deal about Bernie Sanders being the first Jew to win a presidential primary?

 Sanders’ father Eli was born in Poland to Jewish parents and emigrated to the U.S. at the age of seventeen.
 His mother, Dorothy (Glassberg) was born to Jewish immigrant parents of Russian and Polish descent.
 Many of Eli’s relatives who remained in Poland were killed in the Holocaust.

 Young Bernie attended Hebrew school as a youngster and celebrated his bar mitzvah in 1954.
 After graduating from the University of Chicago, Sanders even spent time with his first wife volunteering on a kibbutz in northern Israel.

 And in possibly the oddest part of his resume, Sanders had a cameo playing Rabbi Manny Schevitz in the low budget film “My X-Girlfriend’s Wedding Reception” where he bemoans the Dodgers leaving Brooklyn as the wedding reception guests shift awkwardly in their seats.
 Watch the clip below and you too will shift awkwardly.

 So I ask again, so why isn’t anyone mentioning his Jewish heritage?
 Since a majority of American Jews are registered Democrats, wouldn’t this be a good marketing tool?